catseye/SixtyPical/README.md

 ### Associate each pointer with the buffer it points into

 Check that the buffer being read or written to through pointer, appears in appropriate inputs or outputs set.

+In the analysis, when we obtain a pointer, we need to record, in contect, what buffer that pointer came from.

+When we write through that pointer, we need to set that buffer as written.

+When we read through the pointer, we need to check that the buffer is readable.

-### `static` tables
+### table overlays

 They are uninitialized, but the twist is, the address is a buffer that is an input to and/or output of the routine.
 So, they are defined (insofar